MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/deployment_files/application_install_files/airflow/README.md

 4) This set up revolves specifically around using the Kubernetes Pod Operator, so you'll need (obviously) to have a container registry setup, and containerized versions of your ETL scripts.

-5) Be familiar with creating Kubernetes secrets and config maps.
+5) Make sure you're familiar with creating Kubernetes secrets and config maps.

+6) Standup a Postgres and Redis instance (if you don't already have one) to support this deployment.

 ### Suggested Approach
 1) Get the initial setup deployed
-2) Add the ingress, persistent volume and volume claim
 3) Set-up the Github synch and bring in some basic DAGs and just make sure everything works
 4) Once the above is sorted, then move on to changing things like executors, adding extra python dependencies, etc.